OliviaZhu26/Single_virion_seq/README.md

 <strong>Authors</strong>

 Lewis Hong wrote the original scripts as described in the publication
-    BAsE-Seq: a method for obtaining long viral haplotypes from short sequence reads
+    "BAsE-Seq: a method for obtaining long viral haplotypes from short sequence reads"
     https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0517-9

 Yuan Zhu modified and rewrote part of the scripts as described in the publication
-    Single-Virion Sequencing Of Lamivudine Treated HBV Populations Reveal Population Evolution Dynamics And Demographic History (under review in BMC Genomics)
+    "Single-Virion Sequencing Of Lamivudine Treated HBV Populations Reveal Population Evolution Dynamics And Demographic History" (under review in BMC Genomics)
-    An earlier draft was uploaded at: http://www.biorxiv.org/content/early/2017/04/20/129023
+    An early draft was uploaded at: http://www.biorxiv.org/content/early/2017/04/20/129023

 The following Colleagues also provided input.
 Andreas Wilm (GIS)